Donald L. Sabol, 54

 Don and Kerry Kitterman were married in July 1982.
 She died in a car accident in 1987.

-In 1983, the Schillings moved to Somers.
-They enjoyed spending their winters traveling in their motor home to Arizona.
+He moved to Arizona.
 He enjoyed fishing, welding and playing pinochle.
 He was a member of Eidsvold Lutheran Church.

 He was preceded in death by his parents, Charles and Julia Schilling; one sister, Dora; and a son, Wayne Schilling.